 He is a Fellow of the UK’s Chartered Institute of Marketing (CIM); a member of the Institute of Marketing Management (IMM) – an affiliate of the African Confederation of Marketing (ACM); and also a member of the Marketing Association of South Africa (MASA).

-In 2020 he was nominated as the “World CEO of the Year” by the US-based the World CEO Rankings.
+In 2022 and 2020 he was nominated as the “World CEO of the Year” by the US-based the World CEO Rankings which in 2022 ranked him as number 16 out of 620 nominees world-wide – making him the second highest ranked in Africa.

 He is also a former diplomat having worked as the South African Consul-General in Milan from 1 April 2012 to 30 June 2016.
 During his tenure, he also served as South Africa’s Commissioner to the national pavilion at the Venice Art Biennale and the alternating Venice Architecture Biennale.